Back to Blog

 Threaded features should be listed with thread size, depth, position, and assembly purpose.
 This helps the factory evaluate tapping requirements after casting.

 Some projects require CNC turning or CNC machining after die casting.
-When needed, HSX can coordinate cooperative CNC turning / CNC machining support through partner facilities.
+When required by the project, HSX can coordinate CNC turning or CNC machining with partner resources.
 Buyers should include CNC requirements in the RFQ so these features can be evaluated at the beginning.

 Surface finishing can affect appearance, handling, and project communication.
 Buyers should describe the target finish instead of waiting until the quotation stage.